 Our Top Picks

-The list below includes some of the more innovative and useful camping gear you can add to your pack as you head out onto the trail.
+The list below includes some of the most useful and unique camping gear you can add to your pack as you head out onto the trail.

-This aptly named straw can be a real lifesaver when backwoods camping far from civilization and potable water.
+This aptly named straw stands out among clever camping gadgets due to its practicality.
+It can be a true lifesaver when backwoods camping far from civilization and potable water.
 The LifeStraw can filter a staggering 1,000 gallons of contaminated water without the use of harmful chemicals such as chlorine and iodine.
 It uses tiny 0.2-micron filters that trap dangerous bacteria and parasites as the water is drawn through the straw, making the water safe to drink.

 At just 2 ounces, it’s much lighter than iodine tablets and water purifying kits.
 You don’t even need a container.
 Simply stick the straw into the water and drink directly from the source.
 This straw requires no power source and has no expiration date.
 It comes in a sealed bag for easy transport.

+If you want the best campaign setup for less, it’s a good idea to look for gadgets that have been around for a long time.
 Paracord bracelets aren’t new.
 They’ve been around for a long time and are a handy way to carry an emergency cord.
 But an emergency cord is only going to get you so far.
-Atomic Bear has integrated a whole host of life-saving gear into its version of this survival bracelet, including a flint and steel fire starter, a compass for navigation, a whistle for signaling rescue teams, an emergency knife, and 12 feet of paracord.
+For keen outdoor enthusiasts, Atomic Bear has integrated a whole host of lifesaving gear into its version of this survival bracelet, including a flint and steel fire starter, a compass for navigation, a whistle for signaling rescue teams, an emergency knife, and 12 feet of paracord.

 This bracelet comes in a two-pack with one black bracelet and one orange and black bracelet.
 Both bracelets are adjustable to fit a variety of wrist sizes.